 Get regular exercise.
 Having asthma doesn't mean you have to be less active.
 Treatment can prevent asthma attacks and control symptoms during activity.

 Regular exercise can strengthen your heart and lungs, which helps relieve asthma symptoms.
 If you exercise in cold temperatures, wear a face mask to warm the air you breathe.

 - Maintain a healthy weight.
 Being overweight can worsen asthma symptoms, and it puts you at higher risk of other health problems.

 - Control heartburn and gastroesophageal reflux disease (GERD).
 It's possible that the acid reflux that causes heartburn may damage lung airways and worsen asthma symptoms.
 If you have frequent or constant heartburn, talk to your doctor about treatment options.
 You may need treatment for GERD before your asthma symptoms improve.

-While some alternative remedies are used for asthma, in most cases more research is needed to see how well they work and to measure the extent of possible side effects.
+In most cases, more research is needed to see how well alternative remedies work and to measure the extent of possible side effects.
 Alternative asthma treatments include:

 - Breathing exercises.
 These exercises may reduce the amount of medication you need to keep your asthma symptoms under control.

 - Herbal and natural remedies.
 A few herbal and natural remedies that may help improve asthma symptoms include black seed, caffeine, choline and pycnogenol.